sparkgeo/hazard_spec/README.md

-# OS-C Hazard Specification
+# Hazard Specification

+## About

+The Hazared specification project is a suite of specifications that aim to standardize how hazard indicator data are queried and structuded.
+The project aims to align hazard indicators froe the open source community, government, and academics to provide a unified understanding of hazard identification standardizatiopn.

+**The aim is to accelerate adoption of standard physical risk metrics.**

-The OS-C project is  <describe OS-C project>.
-The Hazard specification is a foundational aspect of collaboration and data interoperability which supports the OS-C mission and objectives.
-The aim is to accelerate adoption of standard physical risk metrics.
+The Hazard Catalog specification is a foundational aspect of collaboration and data interoperability which supports the OS-C mission and objectives and supports the EODH project.
 The description of Hazard can be found [here](https://github.com/os-climate/hazard/blob/main/HAZARD.md).

 This repository contains the core specification, including the data schema.